 Suffolk is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Virginia.
 With a population of 88,161 people and 28 constituent neighborhoods, Suffolk is the 13th largest community in Virginia.

-Unlike some cities, Suffolk isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Suffolk are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Suffolk is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Suffolk is a city of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Suffolk who work in office and administrative support (12.55%), management occupations (10.18%), and sales jobs (9.35%).

 There are many members of the armed forces living in Suffolk.
 You will notice when you visit or live here that some of the people you meet or see around town are employed by the armed services - even if they are not always in uniform.